 The Bureau has been entrusted by MHA to maintain National Database of Sexual Offenders (NDSO) and share it with the States/UTs on regular basis.
 NCRB has also been designated as the Central Nodal Agency to manage technical and operational functions of the ‘Online Cyber-Crime Reporting Portal’ and associated work of Cyber Crime Prevention against Women & Children (CCPWC) of MHA.

-NCRB also compiles and publishes National Crime Statistics i.e. Crime in India, Accidental Deaths & Suicides, Prison Statistics and Finger Prints.
+NCRB also compiles and publishes National Crime Statistics i.e. Crime in India, Accidental Deaths & Suicides in India and Prison Statistics India.
 These publications serve as principal reference points by policy makers, police, criminologists, researchers and media both in India and abroad.
 NCRB has been conferred with “Digital India Awards 2016-Silver Open Data Championship” from the Government of India in open data championship category with silver for uploading of Crime Statistics since 1953 on Govt.
 Portal.

-NCRB also assists various States in capacity building in the area of Finger Prints, CCTNS, Network security and Digital Forensics through its training centers in Delhi and Kolkata.
-NCRB has conducted more than 750 training programmes and trained approximately 16000 officers till date including foreign law enforcement officers (1366 foreign officers from 93 countries).
+NCRB also assists various States in capacity building in the area of Information Technology, CCTNS, Finger Prints, Network security and Digital Forensics through its training centers in Delhi, Kolkata and 4 Regional Police Computer Training Centres (RPCTC) at Hyderabad, Gandhi Nagar, Lucknow, and Kolkata.

 The Bureau looks forward to fostering of partnership with universities, researchers, NGOs and public.